LLNL/blt/docs/setup_blt.rst

 Some projects want BLT to live outside of their project.
 This is usually to share one instance of BLT between many dependent projects.

-You can also include BLT from a directory outside of your source tree using `BLT_SOURCE_DIR`.
+You can also include BLT from a directory outside of your source tree using ``BLT_SOURCE_DIR``.

-To support this, in your CMakeLists.txt file add:
+To support this, in your ``CMakeLists.txt`` file, add:

 .. literalinclude:: tutorial/blank_project/CMakeLists.txt
    :language: cmake
    :lines: 19
    :linenos:

-We do it in our blank_project example because we also want this project to be automatically tested by just a single check-out of our repository.
+We do it in our ``blank_project`` example (see below) because we also want this project to be automatically tested by just a single check-out of our repository.

 Running CMake
 -------------

 To configure a project with CMake, first create a build directory and cd into it.
-Then run cmake with pointing it at your project.
-Here is an example on how to do this with our blank project example.
+Then run cmake with the path to your project.

 .. code:: bash

     cd <your project>
     mkdir build
     cd build
-    cmake ../
+    cmake ..

 If you are using BLT outside of your project pass the location of BLT as follows: